Kristallnacht: Names for Kristallnacht

 The events of November 1938 have been given disparate names by the perpetrators, bystanders, victims, and historians.
 In the post-war years, the terms Kristallnacht and Reichskristallnacht became established in West Germany and abroad.
-In East Germany, the state typically referred to the events as "fascist pogrom night" ("faschistische Pogromnacht").
 Despite speculation that the term was coined by the Nazis, there is no documented written use of the term before the end of World War II.
 Despite this, many people later recalled the term being used at the time, leading historians to conclude the term originated from the general public.
+In East Germany, the state typically referred to the events as "fascist pogrom night" ("faschistische Pogromnacht").
+At least one source active at the time used the term November Tenth in a 1939 article to describe the November 10, 1938 violence.

-Beginning in the late 1970s, alternative names for Kristallnacht were introduced as the "postwar generations began challenging their parents' sanitized version of history", and by the 1980s, the "harmless-sounding" term "Kristallnacht" began to be supplanted in the German-speaking world by several alternatives, such as Reichspogromnacht, Novemberpogrome, and Novemberterror.
-Linguistically and historically, the term Kristallnacht is seen as problematic.
-It is widely seen as a euphemism that trivializes anti-Jewish violence, which avoids mentioning either the perpetrators or that the murders, looting, and arson were officially encouraged by the state.
-Focusing on "broken glass" places vandalism in the foreground and ignores the murders that were committed: Heinz Galinski, the former president of the Central Council of Jews in Germany, criticized the term in 1978, stating "more than just glass was broken.
+Beginning in the late 1970s, alternative names for Kristallnacht were introduced in the German-speaking world as the "postwar generations began challenging their parents' sanitized version of history".
+By the 1980s, the "harmless-sounding" term "Kristallnacht" began to be supplanted by several alternatives, such as Reichspogromnacht, Novemberpogrome, and Novemberterror.

+Linguistically and historically, the word Kristallnacht is felt to be problematic, as it is seen by many as a euphemistic term that trivializes anti-Jewish violence, which avoids mentioning either the perpetrators or the fact that the murders, looting, and arson were officially encouraged by the state.
+Focusing on "broken glass" places vandalism in the foreground and ignores the murders that were committed.
+Heinz Galinski, the former president of the Central Council of Jews in Germany, criticized the term in 1978, stating "more than just glass was broken.
 People were killed."
 The use of the word "night" belies the fact that much of the violence was committed in broad daylight, and the violence was not confined to a single night.
 Many of the 30,000 Jews arrested following Kristallnacht were still imprisoned in concentration camps months later.
 The term's unclear origins also suggest it originated from the German public and not the event's victims.
 Although no evidence has been found to confirm this, "Kristallnacht" is still perceived by many as a Nazi coinage.